What Does a Physiotherapist Do? A Complete Guide for Scarborough Patients

 What Does a Physiotherapist Do for Lower Back Pain?

-Lower back pain affects millions of people globally and represents one of the primary reasons Scarborough residents seek physiotherapy care.
-What does a physiotherapist do for lower back pain involves a multi-faceted approach tailored to each patient’s specific condition.
+Lower back pain represents one of the primary reasons Scarborough residents seek physiotherapy care.

 Initial Assessment and Diagnosis

-Based on the assessment findings, physiotherapists employ numerous interventions proven effective for back pain:
+Based on assessment findings, physiotherapists employ several proven interventions:

 Exercise Prescription: Customized exercise programs strengthen core muscles, improve flexibility, and enhance overall spine stability.
-Research demonstrates that patients receiving four or more treatment sessions show significantly better outcomes, with improvements in pain reduction and functional ability.
+Research demonstrates that patients receiving four or more treatment sessions show significantly better outcomes.

-Modalities: When appropriate, therapists may use ultrasound, electrical stimulation, heat, or ice therapy to complement hands-on treatment and exercise.
+Modalities: When appropriate, therapists may use ultrasound, electrical stimulation, heat, or ice therapy to complement treatment.

 What Does a Physiotherapist Do in a Hospital?